Game 1 at Biddeford Thursday 11/20/25

 Game 4 at Edward Little Wednesday 12/3/25

-After a busy Thanksgiving week the Beacons were back on the road at Edward Little.
-The Beacons stumbled out of the gate as EL scored on a breakaway 1 minute into hte 1st period.
-After controlling most of the period after the opening goal things looked promising for the Beacons heading into the 2nd, but with 30 seconds left in the 1st EL scored on a redirect straight off a faceoff win.
+After a busy Thanksgiving week the Lady Beacons were back on the road at Edward Little.
+The Beacons stumbled out of the gate as EL scored on a breakaway 1 minute into the 1st period.
+The Beacons were able to control the tempo after the opening goal for most of the opening period, but with 30 seconds left in the 1st EL scored on a redirect straight off a faceoff win.
 Not much went the Beacons way after that 2nd goal for EL.
 The Beacons were unable to capitalize on 6 power play opportunities.
+Mikaela Furt, Alexis Turner and Eloise Hackett all had scoring chances turned away by EL's goalie.
 A 5-0 defeat sends the Beacons to 2-2 on the season.
-Next game is a Saturday matinee at Brunswick.

 Game 5 at Brunswick Saturday 12/6/25